Why the Baltic States are afraid of Russia’s Kaliningrad Exclave

 “A militarized boundary that is a never ending propaganda battle, using all forms intimidation and propaganda, on and off and even open aggression.”

-Chris York is the news editor of the Kyiv Independent.
+Chris York is the editor of the Kyiv Independent.
 He was the head of news for the Kyiv Post before joining the team.
 He spent almost a decade in Britain working for HuffPost UK.
 He holds a MA in Conflict, Development, and Security, from the University of Leeds.

 Read More @ kyivindependent.com